ecmwf/anemoi-docs/docs/getting-started/package-descriptions.rst

    functionality to save a dataset, a model or an experiment to the `anemoi catalogue <https://anemoi.ecmwf.int/>`_ so that it can be easily shared with others.

--  :ref:`anemoi-transform <anemoi-transform:index-page>`: contains data
-   transformation functions which can be applied to datasets (via filters).

 -  :ref:`anemoi-utils <anemoi-utils:index-page>`: contains miscellaneous
    utility functions which are used across the other packages.